EllyPirelly/learnings-wes-bos-JSbeginner/module-04-the-dom/README.md

 **querySelector**

-- returns the first matching element
+- returns only the first matching element
 - will seach the entire webpage / the entire document
 - as a method of a selected element, will only search inside of that selected element